daar/quinacare/README.md

-Please cosider [donating](https://www.quinacare.org/en/donate/) to the Quina Care foundation and support their hospital in Ecuador.
+Please consider [donating](https://www.quinacare.org/en/donate/) to the Quina Care foundation and support their hospital in Ecuador.